ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.hidden.md

    ```
    {: pre}

+  When the server is spun up for the first time, it is possible that it is already running system updates and blocks you from running the above commands, you can check the status of system updates by running `ps aux | grep -i apt`, and either wait for the automated system updates task to complete or kill the task.
+  {:tip}

 ## Verify the installation and configuration

 In this section, you'll verify that Apache, MySQL and PHP are up to date and running on the Ubuntu image.
 You'll also implement the recommended security settings for MySQL.